Inflation and Dark Energy from a Covariant Elastic Medium: Cosmological expansion: revisited.

-In our model, we introduced two new fundamental parameters, namely the bulk modulus $B=-K$ and the deformation rate $\e_0$ at the present epoch.
-We propose to examine their effects on luminosity curves of celestial bodies.
-We assume that the product between these two quantities equals the density of dark energy at the present time, e.g., see the values in \cite{Planck16} or in \cite{Hubble16}.
-We recall that in case (i) the bulk modulus is negative (i.e., $K>0$) and the deformation rate is positive ($\e_0>0$) while in case (ii) the signs are the opposite.
-The luminosity distance of a celestial body distant with a redshift $z$ from an observer is given by \cite{Wright07} $ d_L(z) = c(1+z) \int_{0}^{z} \frac{dz'}{H(z')}\ , $ where $H(z')$ is the Hubble factor depending on the redshift $z'$.
-In astronomy, it is useful to introduce the distance modulus \cite{Wright07} $ \text{m}-\text{M} = 5\log_{10}\l(\frac{d_L}{10 \text{pc}}\r)\ , $ where the conversion of the parsec unit is $1\text{pc} = 3.086 \times 10^{16} \text{m}$.
-In Fig. \ref{Fig1}, we display relative distance modulus $\Delta(M-m)$ calculated by substracting the distance modulus computed for the empty universe Milne model \cite{Wright07} from the distance modulus of the $\Lambda$CDM model and of the modified $\Lambda$CDM model.
+where the conversion of the parsec unit is $1\text{pc} = 3.086 \times 10^{16} \text{m}$.
+In Fig. \ref{Fig1}, we display relative distance modulus $\Delta(M-m)$ calculated by subtracting the distance modulus computed for the empty universe Milne model \cite{Wright07} from the distance modulus of the $\Lambda$CDM model and of the modified $\Lambda$CDM model.
 Fig. \ref{Fig1}(a) we show $\Delta(M-m)$ for two different values of the density of dark energy ratio $\Omega_\Lambda\equiv \rho_\Lambda/\rho_c$, namely, $\Omega_\Lambda=0.692$ obtained by the Planck Collaboration \cite{Planck16} and $\Omega_\Lambda=0.62$ obtained by the Hubble Space Telescope \cite{Hubble16}, where the critical density $\rho_c \equiv3H(0)^2/(8\pi G)$.
 We can see that the relative modulus for case (i) (for case (ii)) is greater (smaller, respectively) than that of the $\Lambda$CDM for fixed $\Omega_\Lambda$.
 In Fig. \ref{Fig1}(b), we illustrate the variation of the relative distance modulus for case (ii) for different values of $\e_0$.
 Fig. \ref{Fig1} shows qualitatively that the additional parameter $\e_0$ offers the possibility to find a better agreement between the Planck Collaboration and the Hubble Space Telescope \cite{Planck16,Hubble16}.
 We mention that it is possible to modify the effective equation of state for the dark energy by taking a non-zero shear modulus $S$, see Eq. \eqref{Section:LambdaCDM:sigma}.
 It is also possible to include an effective space-curvature $\kappa$ by adding a deformation rate in the radial coordinate.
-This is beyond the scope of this letter, but we hope this could motivate future research.
+This is beyond the scope of this paper, but we hope this could motivate future research.